CP-violating Phases in M-theory and Implications for EDMs: CP-violating Phases from Yukawas

-where $\xi_{ij}$ and $\eta_{ij}$ are possibly ${\cal O}(1)$ coefficients arising from the Yukawa matrices, and are complex in general.
-In the above equations, we have neglected subleading terms suppressed by the fermion mass hierarchy.
+where $\xi_{ij}$ and $\eta_{ij}$ are possibly ${\cal O}(1)$ coefficients arising from those implicit coefficients in the Yukawa matrices in (\ref{factorization}), and are complex in general.
+In the above equations, we have neglected subleading terms suppressed by $\epsilon_i/\epsilon_j$ for $i < j$.
 Since the off-diagonal components in $A_{ij}$ can be ${\cal O}(1)$ within our framework, the summations in Eq.~(\ref{A1}) and (\ref{A2}) can be of ${\cal O}(1)$ in magnitude with ${\cal O}(1)$ phases.
 The $(\hat A)_{33}$ component, however, does not mix with other components and is proportional to $Y^u_{33}$, so no phase is generated at leading order for ${\hat A}^{u}_{33}$.

 Therefore, we conclude that the first two diagonal components of the complete trilinear coupling in the super-CKM basis can contain order one phases, while the third diagonal component is real up to small corrections, i.e.